PDR-benchmark-standardization-committee/xDR-Challenge-2023-evaluation/README.md

 This README introduces evaluation indexes evaluated by the evaluation scripts and the requirement for using the scripts.

+Note that the dataset for xDR Challenge 2023 is not included in the repository.
+The dataset is exclusively provided for the registered participants of this competition.
+Please copy all files in the gt, gis folders of the dataset to corresponding folders (gt, gis) in /xDR-Challenge-2023-evaluation/dataset/ for running evaluation with the sample dataset of the xDR Challenge 2023.

 | **Name of Index** | **Corresponding indicators** | **Description** |
  ---       | ---                     |---
 | I_ce        | CE (Circular Error)               　 | Checking the absolute positional error between trajectory and ground truth at check points.　         |